wp-plugins/wp-better-emails/readme.txt

 * WP Better Emails lets you send sample emails to test and preview your own custom HTML email template.
 * Watch your HTML email template during editing with the live preview.
 * Fancy HTML editor with CodeMirror syntax highlighting.
-* All emails sent by this plugin are as 'multipart' so that email clients that don't support HTML can read them.
+* All emails sent by this plugin are sent as 'multipart' so that email clients that don't support HTML can read them.
-* You can include some variables in your template such as your blog URL, home URL, blog name, blog description, admin email or date and time.
+* Include some dynamic tags in your template such as your blog URL, home URL, blog name, blog description, admin email or date and time.
 They will all be replaced when sending the email.
+* Add your own tags with Wordpress filters (see [FAQ](http://wordpress.org/extend/plugins/wp-better-emails/faq/) for usage).
 * The default template is included as an HTML file in the plugin folder, feel free to edit it with your favorite editor.
 * Clean uninstall process, doesn't leave some useless data in your database when deleted, you can easily give it a try !

-= Examples usages : =
+= Example usages : =

 * Add some ads/sponsored links to every email sent with wordpress
 * Include some banners to promote a special event or feature of your website